tarqsalah/ML-based-groundwater-drought-modeling/docs/data_dictionary.md

 | `gw.vulnerability` | Dominant groundwater vulnerability class | categorical |

 > Continuous layers were summarised by their mean within the 500 m buffer;
 > categorical layers by their dominant (majority-area) class.
-State this once
-> here and in the Methods.

 ---